Audio Function

 cni containerd test2.wav

-• To play using 3.5mm headphones, please enter the following command.
+• To play using 3.5mm headsets, please enter the following command:

 root@qcm6490-idp:/opt# systemctl stop pulseaudio